Information for patients

 You may experience some bleeding, which is normal.
 You are likely to see blood on the first bowel movement following the operation.

-We recommend taking a warm water bath several times a day to reduce the discomfort in your anal area.
+If you have a bath, we recommend taking a warm water bath several times a day.
+As this can help reduce the discomfort in your anal area.
 Do not add bubble bath or soap to the water as this may lead to infection or cause irritation to the area.

-You may also find that you have the feeling that you need to pass a motion, but you can’t.
+You may also find that you have the feeling that you need to have a poo, but you cannot.
 This feeling may last for up to two weeks.
 It is important that you do not sit on the toilet to pass something that is not there, as this can lead to further complications.

 For the next two weeks, please follow the instructions below.
 This will help you to heal and to try and avoid putting pressure on your wound: